andela-oagunbiade/inverted-index/README.md

 ## Application Limitations
-- This version of the app does not yet feature multiple file uploads
+- This version of the app does not feature multiple file uploads
-- It only takes in single search queries